When deciding on a shipping method for the distribution of orders, retailers must weigh the pros and cons of a drop-ship vs. a direct-ship model.

 Why choosing drop shipping vs. direct shipping is important

-It’s important that leading retailers know when to use a drop ship vs. a direct ship option because the choice they make effects:
+It’s important that leading retailers know when to use a drop ship vs. a direct ship option because the choice they make affects:

 - Type of products offered